 The evening before you start your Classic Inca Trail Machu Picchu trek, you will be given a SMALL DUFFLE BAG to pack your clothes for the next four days.
 Your weight allowance is up to 7kg/15lbs.
 Your team of porters will carry your duffle bag for you, together with the food and camping gear.
 It’s important to be aware that you will not have access to your items in the duffle bag until the end of each day, as the porters will always be ahead of the group.
 During the Classic Inca Trail Machu Picchu, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, your camera, sunscreen, snacks, water, etc. Usually a 30 to 50 litre backpack is sufficient.

 The Classic Inca Trail Machu Picchu is a 42km (24.4 mile) hike through the Andes in the Cusco region.
 The maximum altitude reached is 4,217m/13,907ft.
 On the second day of the trek we climb two mountains.
 The Trail is a fairly difficult trek and you should be well prepared and healthy prior to starting it.
-You have to be moderately fit and take regular exercise.
+You have to be moderately fit and exercise regularly.

-In the scenario that you are unable to finish the Classic Inca Trail Machu Picchu due to a health reasons, Sam Travel Peru will assist you to the nearest town for help with transportation.
+In the scenario that you are unable to finish the Classic Inca Trail Machu Picchu due to a health reasons, INCA TRAIL HIKE will assist you to the nearest town for help with transportation.
 We always carry oxygen on the trek for any respiratory problems.
 In extreme cases, a helicopter pick up can be arranged at your own expense.
 (Travel insurance required).
-There are no refunds in the unlikely situation that you are unable to finish the Classic Inca Trail Machu Picchu.
+There are no refunds in the unlikely situation that you are unable to finish the Classic Inca Trail to Machu Picchu.

 Generally those who have to be assisted off the trail are taken to Ollantaytambo and if they recover quickly they continue the journey to Aguas Calientes (cost incurred by trekker) and visit Machu Picchu according to the original plan.